openequella/openEQUELLA/CONTRIBUTING.md

 #### Running SBT task to generate non-java resources

-When you build EQUELLA from within IntelliJ, it will only compile Scala/Java sources and copy resources from the resource folders, it won't run any of the scripts that generate resoureces (such as compile code to Javascript), in order to do this you can run:
+When you build openEQUELLA from within IntelliJ, it will only compile Scala/Java sources and copy resources from the resource folders, it won't run any of the scripts that generate resoureces (such as compile code to Javascript), in order to do this you can run: